ShantiRoseCodes/aws_mle_project/README.md

 ### Access
 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

+Remember that your README should:
+- Include a screenshot of completed training jobs
+- Logs metrics during the training process
+- Tune at least two hyperparameters
+- Retrieve the best best hyperparameters from all your training jobs

 ## Hyperparameter Tuning

 ResNet18, which is widely used in computer vision tasks, was chosen for this project.
 As it uses residual connections which bypasses information around the network, it is not prone to vanishing gradients and is known for better performance and faster convergence.